Juventus 'perfect' for Serie A but Champions League is a real 'problem', says Del Piero | Goal.com

 Memphis Depay converted a first-half penalty to double Lyon's advantage in the tie, with the French side having triumphed 1-0 on home soil before the European season was suspended due to the coronavirus pandemic.

-Cristiano Ronaldo scored twice to turn the game around on the night but despite the Portuguese's best efforts, Juve slipped out of the competition to raise questions over the future of their coach, Maurizio Sarri.
+Cristiano Ronaldo scored twice to turn the game around on the night but despite the Portuguese's best efforts, Juve slipped out of the competition, and head coach Maurizio Sarri paid for the final result with his job.

 Club legend Del Piero praised Ronaldo for showing the way to play in such circumstances but is concerned over the way the team has performed in Europe.